sandialabs/SetProgramOptions/README.md

 ```
 and this would generate the command `cmake -G=Ninja -DCMAKE_CXX_FLAGS="-O3"` when processed for _bash_ output.

-We can further exand the CMake example with multiple sections, such as:
+We can further epxand the CMake example with multiple sections, such as:

 ```ini
 [CMAKE_COMMAND]